Ride longer, stronger, and faster!

 Our Participants

-The men and women of Brute Squad cover a wide spectrum of age, speed, and biking experience.
+The folks of Brute Squad cover a wide spectrum of age, speed, and biking experience.
 Some are seasoned racers who are looking to take on longer distances, or get faster at their favorite annual event.
 Others are completely new to endurance riding, and are looking for help preparing for their first big race, ride, or multi-day tour.

 PRACTICE RACES